-If you are a U.S. citizen or legal resident employed outside the United States or if you are otherwise unsure whether you are eligible to participate in the Plans, call the Citi Benefits Center through ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu, choose the "health and welfare benefits" option.
-You can also contact your HR representative for more information.
+If you are a U.S. citizen or legal resident employed outside the United States or if you are otherwise unsure whether you are eligible to participate in the Plans, call the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
+See the For More Information section for detailed instructions, including TDD and international assistance.